Instructions to Authors

 JBB accepts electronic supplementary material to support and enhance your scientific research.
 Supplementary files offer the author additional possibilities to publish supporting applications, movies, animation sequences, high-resolution images, background datasets, sound clips and more.
-Supplementary files supplied will be published online alongside the electronic version of your article in Elsevier Web products, including ScienceDirect: http://www.sciencedirect.com.
+Supplementary files supplied will be published online alongside the electronic version of your article in Elsevier Web products, including ScienceDirect.
 In order to ensure that your submitted material is directly usable, please ensure that data is provided in one of our recommended file formats.
 Authors should submit the material in electronic format together with the article and supply a concise and descriptive caption for each file.
 For ease of download, the recommended upper limit for the size of a single file is 10 MB.
 When the size of a single file is bigger than this, some users may experience problems when downloading the file.
-Supplementary figures and tables should be labeled as “Figure S1″ and "Table S1".
+Supplementary figures and tables should be labeled as "Fig. S1" and "Table S1".
 Supplementary materials may be supplied to peer reviewers but will not be edited by the journal.

-For more detailed instructions please visit Elsevier's artwork instruction pages at http://www.elsevier.com/artworkinstructions.
+For more detailed instructions please visit Elsevier's artwork instruction pages.

 Authors are invited to submit a Data in Brief article alongside their research article.
 The Data in Brief article is an attractive alternative to supplementary material.
 Data in Brief articles ensure that your data and the metadata to understand it, which is normally buried in supplementary material, is actively reviewed, curated, formatted, indexed, given a DOI and publicly available to all upon publication.
 If your research article is accepted, your Data in Brief article will also be published in the new, Open Access journal, Data in Brief.
 Please use the Data in Brief template available through the below link: Data in Brief Template.
 The fee for Data in Brief articles that are accepted for publication is $500, excluding tax and required by Elsevier.